ax-llm/ax/src/docs/src/content/docs/start/llms.md

 # Ollama

 Ollama is an engine for running open-source models locally on your laptop.
-We default to `nous-hermes2` for inference and `all-minilm` for embedding
+We default to `nous-hermes21` for inference and `all-minilm` for embedding.

 ```typescript title="Use defaults"
 const ai = new AxAI({